ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

 ..	index::
 	pair: loop; range

 You don't have to loop through all of the elements of an array.
 You can loop through just some of the elements of an array using a for loop.
 The following code doubles the first five elements in an array.
-Notice that it uses a complex conditional (``&&``) on line 14 to make sure that the loop doesn't go beyond the bounds of the array.
+Notice that it uses a complex conditional (``&&``) on line 14 to make sure that the loop doesn't go beyond the length of the array, because if you had an array that had less than 5 elements, you wouldn't want the code to try to double the 4th element which doesn't exist!

 .. activecode:: lclp1
    :language: java